 Aggregate Bond Index Returns vs. Stocks '80-'18

 The index measures the performance of investment-grade bonds in the United States.
-According to Babson Capital, as of February 2011, the Index consisted of “approximately 8,200 fixed-income issues and is valued at around $15 trillion, representing 43% of the total U.S. bond market."
+According to Deloitte, the Index consisted of approximately 8,200 fixed-income issues valued at around $15 trillion, representing 43% of the total U.S. bond market.